Æ

 A lady poses next to a computer screen.
 The screen depicts the Bruyère logo.

-Dr. Clare Liddy is an investigator at the Bruyère Research Institute
+Dr. Clare Liddy is an investigator at the Bruyère Health Research Institute

 Improving Access to Specialist Care through eConsult for Patients Living with Chronic Pain